-Board Committees
+Board committees

-Our board of directors has established three standing committees - audit, compensation and nominating and corporate governance - each of which operates under a charter that has been approved by our board of directors.
-Upon our listing on Nasdaq, each committee's charter will be available under the Corporate Governance section of our website at www.kiniksa.com.
+Our board of directors has established three standing committees-audit, compensation and nominating and corporate governance-each of which operates under a charter that has been adopted by our board of directors.
+Each committee's charter is available under the Corporate Governance section of our website at www.kiniksa.com.
 The reference to our website address does not constitute incorporation by reference of the information contained at or available through our website, and you should not consider it to be a part of this prospectus.

-Audit Committee
+Audit committee